 Give your whole ad a complete makeover.
 That way, you’ll capture the attention of people who’ve been ignoring your overtures.

 If you’re offering an incentive (like free shipping), consider offering a different incentive (like a price discount).
 You might even opt for a stacked incentive (free shipping plus a price discount).

-If you really want to get out in front of your competitors, consider using Remarketing Lists for Search Ads (RLSA).
+If you really want to get out in front of your competitors with one of the best remarketing strategies, consider using Remarketing Lists for Search Ads (RLSA).
 They work like display network ads, but show up in search results.